mercmobily/hot-form/README.md

 If `record-id` is set, the element will make a GET AJAX call to the `action` URL (in the example above, `GET /stores/polymer/57902ef29b880cd678a3d7a9` fetching the current record's value.
 It will also pre-set the form's value to match those returned by the server.

-Record autoload will happen automatically when `record-id` is set; it can be turned off with the no-autoload attribute (in case values are already available from a cache, but you still want `hot-form` to _save_ them).
+Record autoload will happen automatically when `record-id` is set; it can be turned off with the skip-autoload attribute (in case values are already available from a cache, but you still want `hot-form` to _save_ them).

 **Note**: the response must be a JSON record, where each field's key corresponds to the element's `name` attribute.
 In the example above, a valid JSON in return would be: